-Required labs include: lipids (preferably fasting), and liver transaminases (if indicated), and HbA1c (at visit 4, 6, 8 and annually thereafter for diabetic participants These lab results will be requested from the participant's physician.
+Required labs include: lipids (preferably fasting) at 3 month visit then semiannually only, and HbA1c (at visit 4, 6, 8 and annually thereafter for diabetic participants.
+These lab results will be requested from the participant's physician.
 If these results are not available they should be obtained by either the participant's treating physician or study staff.
-Standard lab results needed at randomization include: complete blood count, electrolytes, creatinine, glucose, liver transaminases, lipid profile, HbA1c for diabetic participants.
+Creatinine values obtained clinically for participants with eGFR <60 at the three month follow-up visit and annually will also be recorded.

-Request from participant's physician, since it is expected that routine blood work will have been done within the last 6 months; if not it will need to be done at this time.
+J Additional lab required at randomization includes complete blood count Request from participant's physician, since it is expected that routine blood work will have been done within the last 6 months

 K May be requested.